Keeping Pets in Strata Schemes – Can You Have Pets in an Apartment?

 What if I am a tenant living in a strata scheme?

-If you are either a prospective tenant or currently a tenant living in a strata scheme, you will still need permission from your landlord to keep a pet in your apartment or townhouse.
+If you are either a prospective or current living in an already established strata scheme, you will still need permission from your landlord to keep a pet in your apartment or townhouse.